masinde70/masinde70/README.md

 ### Hi there.
 I'm Masinde 👋

 A Computer Engineer with a master's in Information Technology.
 With a background in education, I’m a practical problem solver who delivers trustworthy solutions (high-quality, robust, and explainable).
-Experienced with AI in Healthcare, specifically 2D and 3D medical images (x-ray, CT scans and MRI).
+Experienced with AI in Healthcare, specifically 2D and 3D medical images (x-ray, CT scans and MRI) as well as EHR codes.
 I am a team worker who picks up domain/industry understanding quickly and who can have meaningful dialogues with business stakeholders.

 - :zap: I love engineering mathematics, programming (C/C++, Python, CUDA), Data Science, DSP, embedded systems programming, Industrial Analytics and teaching